jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to Bank/Monument
 -----------------------------------
-* CR2 changing to SUR-WAT at SUR changing to W&C at WAT in 42-51m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to W&C at WAT in 42-51m at 4tph
 * CR2 changing to Central at TCR in 47-49m at 4tph (+2m)
 * CR2 changing to WIM-WAT at WIM changing to W&C at WAT in 45-55m at 4tph (+4m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 48-52m at 4tph (+4m)